Their culture, religion and cities welded the American Southeast into a single mighty civilization. Meet the empire builders of medieval Missouri.

-In this belief system, the Cosmos was divided into three levels.
+In the Mississippians’ belief system, the Cosmos was divided into three distinct planes.

-And yet, by the year 1300, the streets of these great cities stood empty.
+And yet, by the year 1300, the streets of these great cities stood silent and empty.

 When the Spanish conquistadors arrived, just over 200 years later, they encountered dozens of tribes living among the ruins.
 Some were friendly, while others attacked – and many used the Spanish as political tools to gain the upper hand on longstanding rivals.

-On one fact, however, all these woodland tribes agreed:
+On one fact, however, all the surviving Woodland tribes agreed: